 Gas leaks can also be detected by sight and sound.
 Be aware of signs such as blowing dirt, bubbling water or dead vegetation and a hissing or roaring sound.
-To learn more about leak detection and natural gas safety, visit ColumbiaGasVA.com/StaySafe.
+To learn more about leak detection and natural gas safety, or to request an odor of gas sample, visit ColumbiaGasVA.com/StaySafe.